-Q: How do you decide whether or not you shake hands with a Muslim parent?
+Q: How do you decide whether or not to shake hands with someone from the opposite sex?

-A: some Muslim men and women will not shake hands with members of the opposite sex; however, there are others who will.
-My own practice is that if a woman puts her hand out I will not reject that, since it is better not to offend a non Muslim, however, I do not shake hands with Muslim women nor do I encourage that.
-So there is no easy way to tell whether a Muslim parent will accept hand shakes or not, I suggest you should be brave and give it a go.
+A: Some Muslim men and women will not shake hands with members of the opposite sex.
+However, there are others who will.
+My own practice is that if a woman puts her hand out, I will not reject that since it is better not to offend a non-Muslim.
+I do not shake hands with Muslim women nor do I encourage that.

-Q: Could you please shed some light on keeping a Muslim baby names after an angel?
-Is this permissible in Islam and if not, can you please explain why not?
+Q: Could you please shed some light on naming a Muslim baby after an angel?
+Is this permissible and if not, can you please explain why?